Jesse Anderson

-Jesse Michael Anderson (May 3, 1957 – November 30, 1994) was an American convicted murderer.
-He was murdered, alongside the serial killer Jeffrey Dahmer, by fellow inmate and convicted murderer Christopher Scarver at the Columbia Correctional Institution in 1994.
+Jesse Michael Anderson (May 3, 1957 – November 30, 1994) was an American criminal.
+Anderson was convicted of the murder of his wife, Barbara Anderson, and in attempting to escape blame for the murder, he wounded himself and claimed to police that the couple had been attacked by two black men.

+While incarcerated at Columbia Correctional Institution in Wisconsin, Anderson was murdered in 1994 by fellow inmate and convicted murderer Christopher Scarver.
+Jeffrey Dahmer, a convicted serial killer and cannibal, was also fatally attacked by Scarver after a confrontation when the three were on a work detail together.

 Early life

 Anderson was raised in Alton, Illinois.
 When he was a teenager, his father died of a heart attack and his mother remarried.
 He attended Alton High School and graduated in 1975.

-In 1980, Anderson married Debra Ann Eickert and divorced in 1984.
-Also in 1984, he graduated with a degree in Business Administration from Elmhurst College.
+In 1980, Anderson married Debra Ann Eickert.
+They divorced in 1984.
+That year, Anderson also graduated with a degree in Business Administration from Elmhurst College.
 On March 30, 1985, he married Barbara E. Lynch in Chicago, Illinois.

-Prior to his arrest for murder, the Andersons lived in Cedarburg, Wisconsin, with their three young children.
-He was treasurer of the Lions Club and did volunteer work at the Divine Word Catholic Church.
+The Andersons later lived in Cedarburg, Wisconsin, with their three young children.
+Anderson was treasurer of the Lions Club and did volunteer work at the Divine Word Catholic Church.

 Murder of Barbara Anderson

-On April 21, 1992, the Anderson couple went to a movie and dinner at a T.G.I.
-Fridays outside the Northridge Mall in northwest Milwaukee.
-After dinner, Jesse stabbed Barbara five times in the face and head, and then stabbed himself four times in the chest, though most of his wounds were superficial.
+On April 21, 1992, the Anderson couple went to a movie and dinner at a TGI Fridays outside the Northridge Mall in northwest Milwaukee.

+After dinner, Anderson stabbed Barbara five times in the face and head, and then stabbed himself four times in the chest.
+Most of his wounds were superficial.
 Barbara went into a coma and died from her wounds two days later.

-Anderson blamed two black men for attacking him and his wife.
-He presented police with a Los Angeles Clippers basketball cap he claimed to have knocked off the head of one of the assailants.
+Anderson claimed that two black men had attacked him and his wife.
+He gave police a Los Angeles Clippers basketball cap he said he had knocked off the head of one of the assailants.
 When details of the crime were made public, a university student told police Anderson had purchased the hat from him a few days earlier.
-According to employees at a military surplus store, the red-handled fishing knife that was used to murder Barbara was sold to Anderson a few weeks earlier.
+Police investigation found that, according to employees at a military surplus store, the red-handled fishing knife that was used to kill Barbara was sold to Anderson a few weeks earlier.
 Police stated that the store was the only one in Milwaukee that sold that type of knife.

 On April 29, Anderson was charged with murder.
-On August 13, he was found guilty and sentenced to life in prison with the possibility of parole after 60 years.
+On August 13, he was convicted in a jury trial.
+He was sentenced to life in prison, with the possibility of parole after 60 years.